Chelsie Dawber

-Chelsie Dawber (born 12 January 2000) is an Australian professional women's football player.
-She plays for Norrköping in the Damallsvenskan on loan from Chicago Red Stars in the National Women's Soccer League.
-Adelaide United’s all time leading goal scorer.
+Chelsie Dawber (born 12 January 2000) is an Australian professional women's football player who plays for Adelaide United in the A-League Women.
+She has previously played for National Women's Soccer League club Chicago Red Stars and had loan spells at Adelaide City FC and IFK Norrköping.

 Club career

 In 2016, Dawber suffered a serious head injury while playing indoor soccer.
 This injury kept her out of the game for one year.

 Adelaide United

 In 2017, Dawber joined her first club, Adelaide United in the W-League.
 She made her debut on 3 November 2017 in a 2–1 loss against Western Sydney Wanderers coming on as a substitute for Emily Condon.

 In the 2021/22 season, Dawber had a breakout year for the Reds, scoring 10 goals.
 This helped place Adelaide into their first ever finals campaign.

 Dawber finished sixth in the A-League Women's Julie Dolan Medal, an award given to the best performer throughout the season.
 She finished on 13 votes, with teammate Fiona Worts collecting the award.